-Creating outdoor spaces and roof gardens on commercial properties has become a popular trend as property developers and architects seek to enhance the work environment and provide benefits to both staff wellbeing, mental health, productivity and even potentially add value.
+Creating outdoor spaces and roof gardens on commercial properties has become a popular trend as property developers and architects seek to enhance the work environment and provide benefits to staff wellbeing, mental health, productivity and even potentially add value.

 Office Roof Terraces: The Benefits to Staff Wellbeing

-Research shows that having access to an office roof terrace or garden can have a positive impact on the working environment, morale of staff, and overall wellbeing.
+Research shows that having access to an office roof terrace or garden can have a positive impact on the working environment, morale of staff, and overall well-being.

-But this goes further than simply recreational benefits or preference on working environments; having access to an outdoor space can significantly contribute towards improving mental health and productivity levels in the workplace, with studies showing a 12% increase in output.
+But this goes further than simply recreational benefits or preference for working environments; having access to an outdoor space can significantly contribute towards improving mental health and productivity levels in the workplace, with studies showing a 12% increase in output.

 It’s clear to see why architects and developers are realising the solution is outdoor working spaces.